tidalcycles/Tidal/doc/tidal.md

     cd Dirt
     make clean; make
 ~~~~
+(On MacOS X, you should: `brew install liblo` before attempting to compile)

 Then you'll have to start jack, using the 'qjackctl' app under Linux,
 or otherwise from the commandline: